mirandaxgui/Planner/README.md

 # 🌍 Planner: Group Travel Management Application

-The *Planner* is an application designed for managing group trips.
+*Planner* is an application designed for managing group trips.
 It simplifies the organization of events, activities, invitations, and more, fostering a collaborative experience for participants.

 ## 🚀 Deployed Demo on Vercel.
 Access it here: